vanHeemstraSystems/circuit-management/README.md

      }
   ]
 ```
-Example of a schema for Plotly links.
+Example of a schema for Circuit links.

 Taken together, here is the schema for a map (which combines nodes and links):